alecmuffett/dohot/README.md

 ## How do I build a DoHoT server?

-[See here](INSTALL.md); this project is project evolving and I will be updating it.
+[See here](INSTALL.md); this project is evolving and I will be updating it.

 ## Surely there have been some issues?

 There are a few patterns or weird experiences that I have noted:

-### The Ubiquity WiFi dashboard will complain about "latency", indefinitely
+### The Ubiquiti WiFi dashboard will complain about "latency", indefinitely

 ![clip of dashboard](img/unifi-complaints.png)